Ingress And Routing Model

 2. TLS is managed through cert-manager

-3. traffic reaches a service exposed by MetalLB, NGINX, or APISIX
+3. traffic reaches a service exposed by MetalLB or directly through a cloud load balancer

 5. the request is forwarded to the target Runtime or higher-layer service